robsyme/nextflow-annotate/README.md

 nextflow-annotate
 =================

-Testing our fungal genome annotation workflow as a nextflow recipe
+Testing our fungal genome annotation workflow as a nextflow recipe.